Kellyanne Conway Says Criticism of Her Is ‘Gender Based’

 Interestingly, Conway hasn’t given the same weight to sexism faced by Hillary Clinton, or by any number of women at the hands of the candidate she shilled for.
 “Hillary Clinton is in search of sexism as a lame excuse for why her disastrous candidacy and campaign lost six months ago,” she said on CNN in May, while she’s deflected all allegations of Trump’s misogyny with either, “but he hires women!” or “the Clintons are much worse.”

-At the Summit, Conway also said that she has “great relationships with some of the female Democratic Senators and members of Congress.
+At the summit, Conway also said that she has “great relationships with some of the female Democratic senators and members of Congress.
 We respect each other, and we respect the fact that we live in a nation where we all, particularly women, can disagree.”

 “I would worry for the country that all that noise and venom and rancor just seeps into our consciousness constantly,” she added.
 Huh — wonder whose fault that is.